biopython/biopython.github.io/wiki/Contributing.md

 before sending a message, otherwise your message will be discarded by the mail server (this was done to avoid spam on the mailing list).
 Don't send the code directly to the biopython-dev mailing list.
-Instead, please use [GitHub](https://github.com/biopython/biopython/) by creating a pull request.
+Instead, please use [our GitHub page](https://github.com/biopython/biopython/) by creating an issue and either attaching the file(s) or linking to your GitHub branch.

 ### Coding conventions

-Biopython tries to follow the coding conventions laid out in [PEP 8](http://www.python.org/dev/peps/pep-0008/) and [PEP 257](http://www.python.org/dev/peps/pep-0257/)).
+Biopython tries to follow the coding conventions laid out in [PEP 8](http://www.python.org/dev/peps/pep-0008/) and [PEP 257](http://www.python.org/dev/peps/pep-0257/).
 The important highlights are:

 -   Classes should be in AllFirstLetterUppercase style.